Meeting Room and Pod Policy

 Children's Room Policy

 For the safety of our children and the comfort of all of our patrons, the Swampscott Public Library strives to create a warm, inviting, fun and safe environment for children.
 We offer many programs and services that encourage children to develop a love of books, reading and learning.
-The safety and well being of children at the library is a serious concern, therefore the library maintains this policy:
+The safety and well-being of children at the library is a serious concern, therefore the library maintains this policy:

-1. All children under the age of 10 must have an adult or a responsible person 14 years or older with them at all times while they are anywhere in the Library.
+- All children under the age of 7 must have an adult or a responsible person 13 years or older with them at all times while they are anywhere in the Library.

 2. No library staff member is authorized to accept responsibility for the supervision or care for any minor child left alone or unattended at the Library at any time.